Crossing the Line '99: Event

-Following the fourth bout, the Dudley Brothers came to the ring, with Buh Buh Ray Dudley giving a promo in which he boated about driving the Public Enemy out of ECW.
+Following the fourth bout, the Dudley Brothers came to the ring, with Buh Buh Ray Dudley giving a promo in which he boasted about driving the Public Enemy out of ECW.
 New Jack then came to the ring and confronted the Dudleys before being unexpectedly joined by his former tag team partner, Mustafa.
 Mustafa and New Jack then brawled with the Dudleys until Mustafa turned on New Jack, revealing himself to be allied with the Dudleys.
 The Dudleys and Mustafa (who renamed himself "Mr. Mustafa") then attacked New Jack, with John Kronus and Spike Dudley unsuccessfully trying to help him.

 Lance Storm then gave a promo in which he introduced "Beulah McGillicutty" as his new manager, only for "McGillicutty" to be revealed as the returning Dawn Marie.
 After Tommy Dreamer - the partner of the real Beulah McGillicutty - attacked Storm, Storm, Justin Credible and Jason beat down Dreamer until being driven off by Shane Douglas and Francine.
 Douglas, Dreamer, and Francine then gave the Triple Threat sign together, making the start of their alliance.

 The penultimate bout was a singles match between John Kronus and Steve Corino.
 The match ended in a no contest when Sid came to the ring and beat down both men after Corino "stole" his signature move, the powerbomb.

 The main event saw ECW World Television Champion Rob Van Dam defend his title against Jerry Lynn.
 Van Dam defeated Lynn by pinfall following a "Five Star Frog Splash" to retain his title.